Green Chemistry Resources

 Stated most simply, green chemistry is the design of chemical products and processes that reduce or eliminate the use and generation of hazardous substances.
 Fewer hazardous substances means less hazardous waste and a healthier environment.

 Chemical synthesis involves combining chemicals to make new ones that have useful properties.
-To see definitions of other terms used in the principles, hold your mouse over the highlighted word.
+The 12 principles of green chemistry are:

 Green chemistry is not a particular set of technologies, but rather an emphasis on the design of chemical products and processes.
 Sometimes, green chemistry takes place at the molecular level to reduce or eliminate the use and generation of hazardous substances.
 This approach offers environmentally beneficial alternatives to more hazardous chemicals and processes, and thus promotes pollution prevention.

 Green chemistry can lead to dramatic changes in how we interact with chemicals on a daily basis as in the case of the 2005 Nobel Prize in Chemistry for the development of the metathesis method in organic synthesis.
 "The word metathesis means 'change-places.'
 In metathesis reactions, double bonds are broken and made between carbon atoms in ways that cause atom groups to change places.
 This happens with the assistance of special catalyst molecules.
 Metathesis can be compared to a dance in which the couples change partners...
 Metathesis is used daily in the chemical industry, mainly in the development of pharmaceuticals and of advanced plastic materials.
 Thanks to the Laureates' contributions, synthesis methods have been developed that are

 This represents a great step forward for 'green chemistry,' reducing potentially hazardous waste through smarter production.
 Metathesis is an example of how important basic science has been applied for the benefit of man, society and the environment."